Sto\"ilow's theorem revisited: Introduction

 commutes. \end{theorem}

+\begin{remark} For maps between oriented surfaces, we may alternatively state that there exist orientation-preserving homeomorphisms $\psi \colon U \to \bD$ and $\phi \colon fU \to \bD$ for which the local model for $f$ is $z\mapsto z^k$, if $f$ is orientation-preserving, and $z\mapsto \bar z^k$ if $f$ is orientation-reversing; see the proof of Theorem \ref{thm:LocalStoilow} in Section \ref{sec:last}. \end{remark}

-This local version of Sto\"ilow's discreteness theorem yields the global factorization theorem.
-Indeed, by Theorem \ref{thm:LocalStoilow}, a light and open mapping $f\colon \Sigma \to S'$ induces a conformal structure on $\Sigma$ making it a Riemann surface $\tilde S$; we refer to \cite[Section 1.1]{Forster} or \cite[Lemma A.10]{Bonk-Meyer-book} for a short proof.
+This local version of Sto\"ilow's discreteness theorem yields the following global factorization theorem.
+Indeed, by Theorem \ref{thm:LocalStoilow}, a continuous, light and open map $f\colon \Sigma \to S'$ induces a conformal structure on $\Sigma$ making it a Riemann surface $\tilde S$; we refer to \cite[Lemma A.10]{Bonk-Meyer-book} for a short proof.
 Thus we may consider $f$ as a holomorphic map $f\colon \tilde S\to S'$.
-If the surface $\Sigma$ a priori carries a conformal structure, and we consider $\Sigma$ as a Riemann surface $S$, we may take the homemorphism $h$ in the factorization to be the identity homeomorphism $\Sigma \to \Sigma$.
+If the surface $\Sigma$ a priori carries a conformal structure, and we consider $\Sigma$ as a Riemann surface $S$, we may take the homeomorphism $h$ in the factorization to be the identity homeomorphism $\Sigma \to \Sigma$.